Play Live Radio

 The company and its subsidiary Ticketmaster have been accused of using their dominance in the live entertainment industry to drive up prices and limit competition.

-A settlement with the Department of Justice, announced earlier this week, included the divestment of up to thirteen of Live Nation’s amphitheaters nationwide, a 15% cap on service fees for venue users, and requiring Ticketmaster to offer its technology to other ticket sellers.
+A settlement with the Department of Justice, announced earlier this week, included ending exclusive booking agreements for Live Nation at up to 13 amphitheaters nationwide, a 15% cap on service fees for venue users, and requiring Ticketmaster to offer its technology to other ticket sellers.

 However, the bipartisan coalition of states is pushing back against the settlement, saying they were only given one day to decide whether to join and will instead continue their litigation.